 The database holds details of each IP address, its location, whether it has recently been used to generate attacks, whether those attacks were man- or machine-generated, how often they occurred, and so on.

 The list of malicious IP addresses is updated all the time.
-For example, if a hacker anywhere in the world begins running a program which automatically scans multiple servers protected by Alibaba Cloud WAF in search of one that is vulnerable to attack, his or her IP address will be added to the threat database within just a few seconds so that all servers that use the Malicious IP Penalty feature will be automatically protected from that current attack.
+For example, if a attacker anywhere in the world begins running a program which automatically scans multiple servers protected by Alibaba Cloud WAF in search of one that is vulnerable to attack, his or her IP address will be added to the threat database within just a few seconds so that all servers that use the Malicious IP Penalty feature will be automatically protected from that current attack.

 To turn on the Malicious IP Penalty feature just click the switch so that it turns green.